Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

 // Same as
 Decoder.map Decoder.int (fun parsedInt -> string parsedInt) : Decoder<string>
 ```
-And now we have our decoders ready to define the `parseStoreInfo` function that we want to use inside of the `update` function:
+Now we have our decoders ready to define the `parseStoreInfo` function that we want to use inside of the `update` function:
 ```fsharp
 let parseStoreInfo (inputJson: string) : Result<StoreInfo, string> =
   Decoder.fromString storeInfoDecoder inputJson